garrandall/popular-music-data/tracks/keep-our-love-alive-paul-davis.md

 When a drop of water couldn't be found

 You give me what I want when I want it
-And all I'll ever want is you, ooh, ooh
+And all I'll ever want is you, oh oh

 I was born to be loved by somebody
 And I know that somebody is you